mattbierner/code2020/_posts/2020-10-03-reopen-in-zen-mode-with-the-zen-mode-restore-setting.md

   standard: https://i.ytimg.com/vi/pRHXjhlFGUw/sddefault.jpg
 ---

-Enable 'Zen Mode: Restore' to make VS Code remain in zen mode even after you close and then reopen the editor
+Enable `Zen Mode: Restore` to make VS Code remain in zen mode even after you close and then reopen the editor.